Autism Researchi-Autism

 The idea that vaccines can cause ASD originated from a 1998 study published in the medical journal The Lancet.
 The study claimed to have found a link between the measles, mumps, and rubella (MMR) vaccine and autism.
 However, the study was later found to be fraudulent, and the author, Andrew Wakefield, was stripped of his medical license.

+The Lancet retracted the study, but the damage was done.
 Since then, numerous studies have been conducted to investigate the link between vaccines and ASD, and none have found any evidence to support the claim.
 In fact, the overwhelming majority of scientific evidence suggests that vaccines are safe and do not cause autism.

 One of the most comprehensive studies on the topic was conducted by the Institute of Medicine (IOM) in 2004.
 The IOM reviewed all available scientific evidence and concluded that there is no link between vaccines and autism.
 The study found that the benefits of vaccines far outweigh any potential risks.

+Another study published in the Journal of the American Medical Association (JAMA) in 2015 analyzed data from over 95,000 children and found no association between the MMR vaccine and autism.
 In addition to these studies, there have been numerous other studies conducted around the world that have found no link between vaccines and ASD.
 The scientific consensus is clear: vaccines do not cause ASD.

 Why the Myth Persists